Pickled cucumber: Hungarian

 In Hungary, while regular vinegar-pickled cucumbers (savanyú uborka /hu/) are made during most of the year, during the summer kovászos uborka ("leavened pickles") are made without the use of vinegar.
 Cucumbers are placed in a glass vessel along with spices (usually dill and garlic), water, and salt.
 Additionally, a slice or two of bread are placed at the top and bottom of the solution, and the container is left to sit in the sun for a few days so the yeast in the bread can help cause a fermentation process.

 Polish and German

 The Polish- or German-style pickled cucumber (ogórek kiszony /pl/ or ogórek kwaszony /pl/; Salzgurken /de/) was developed in the northern parts of central and eastern Europe.
 It has been exported worldwide and is found in the cuisines of many countries, including the United States, where immigrants introduced it.
 It is sour, similar to the kosher dill, but tends to be seasoned differently.

 Traditionally, pickles were preserved in wooden barrels but are now sold in glass jars.
 A cucumber only pickled for a few days is different in taste (less sour) than one pickled for a longer time and is called ogórek małosolny, which means "low-salt cucumber".
 This distinction is similar to the one between half- and full-sour types of kosher dills (see above).

-Another kind of pickled cucumber popular in Poland is ogórek konserwowy/korniszon ("preserved cucumber"), which is rather sweet and vinegary in taste due to the different composition of the preserving solution.
+There are two types of cucumbers in Poland: